Valor Christian Schools

 How does Valor Christian Schools spend its money?

 Valor Christian Schools directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Valor Christian Schools tax-deductible?